ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 **Variants:**

-#. change term 1 with term 2 This replaces the occurrences of term 1
+#. change @term with @term This replaces the occurrences of @term
-   by term 2 in the current goal.
-The terms term 1 and term 2 must be convertible.
+   by @term in the current goal.
+The @terms @term and @term must be convertible.
-#. change term 1 at num 1 … num i with term 2 This replaces the
+#. change @term at num 1 … num i with @term This replaces the
-   occurrences numbered num 1 … num i ofterm 1 by term 2 in the current goal.
-The terms term 1 and term 2 must be convertible.
+   occurrences numbered num 1 … num i of@term by @term in the current goal.
+The @terms @term and @term must be convertible.
 Error message:
    Too few occurrences
-#. change term in ident
+#. change @term in ident
-#. change term 1 with term 2 in ident
+#. change @term with @term in ident
-#. change term 1 at num 1 … num i with term 2 inidentThis applies the
+#. change @term at num 1 … num i with @term inidentThis applies the
    change tactic not to the goal but to the hypothesis ident.